 It’s all about how fragile and structurally stable the material is.
 It’s about how easy they can crack or break which impacts the cutting or drilling processes.
 It’s all about how much of a pain in the butt it can be to get them into the room (have you ever brought in a 60″ x 96″ cultured stone shower wall panels into a 5′ x 8′ bathroom on the second floor in a home?
 I can tell you it’s not fun!).

 From our experience the simplest products to work with are the 3/8” thick laminated shower wall panels and ¼” thick PVC backed composite faux wall panels .
 The laminated panels are made in 2′ x 8′ sections which click, lock and seal together (check out what they look like before and after installation below).
+The laminated panels are 26 lbs. and can be installed by one person (a major benefit over other systems).
 The PVC panels are light and can even be cut with a carpenters knife.